aws/aws-cdk-go/awsbedrockagentcorealpha/README.md

 A policy engine is a collection of policies that evaluates and authorizes agent tool calls.
 When associated with a gateway, the policy engine intercepts all agent requests and determines whether to allow or deny each action based on the defined policies.

+For more information, see the [Policy in Amazon Bedrock AgentCore documentation](https://docs.aws.amazon.com/bedrock-agentcore/latest/devguide/policy.html).

 ### PolicyEngine Properties

 | Name | Type | Required | Description |